lucasfcosta/blog/_posts/2022-08-19-bikeshedding.md

 "Ah, so you repurpose parking lots into bike sheds?"

-Listen, it's easy.
+Listen, it's _easy_.
 We build enterprise bike shed solutions for the carless societies of the future.

 "Can you tell me what an enterprise bike shed solution is?"

-Well, I don't know _exactly_ what it is, but it helps us sell to larger companies at a higher price without having to get into too much detail.
+Well, I don't know _exactly_ what it is, but it helps us sell to larger companies at a higher price without getting into too much detail.
 That's helpful because the people buying our enterprise bike shed solutions for the carless societies of the future are not the people using it anyway.

 "That makes sense.
 But what about the 'carless societies of the future' bit?"

-It's all part of the vision.
+It's all part of the _vision_.
 When we colonize mars, there will be no highways; therefore, everyone will cycle.
 That dramatically increases our total addressable market, which, in turn, allows us to demonstrate to investors that there's still a lot of room for growth.

 "Ah, so you're profitable and growing?"